Movies Made in Alaska

 The plot centers around a group of Alaskan loggers who come together to help save a widow's lumber camp.

-The movie was directed by Tay Garnett and written by Chuck D. Keen, who had been a lumberjack in his early days.
+Tay Garnett directed from a screenplay by Chuck D. Keen, who had been a lumberjack in his early days.

 movie poster for clawsAn Alaska adventure movie

-Originally titled “Devil Bear”, the title was changed to cash in on the blockbuster movie success of “Jaws.”
+Originally called “Devil Bear”, they changed the title to cash in on the blockbuster movie success of “Jaws.”

-Hunters illegally shoot and wound a grizzly bear in a National Forest in Alaska.
-The bear escapes and takes out its revenge.
+The plot centers on hunters who illegally shoot and wound a grizzly bear somewhere in a National Forest in Alaska.
+The bear escapes and goes on a revenge rampage.

 Chuck D. Keen produced and photographed the movie that premiered in Anchorage at a small movie theater in Muldoon.